Absenteeism undermines a student’s ability to perform at his/ her best and is

 Foods Containing Nuts/Peanuts

-ATC is not able to guarantee a peanut/nut free environment due to the nature
+LRATC is not able to guarantee a peanut/nut free environment due to the nature

 of the Culinary Arts and Baking & Pastry Arts programs.
 Peanuts and nuts can